Hapax Locks : Value-Based Mutual Exclusion: Empirical Performance Results

 \subsection{\texttt{std::atomic<>::exchange()}}

-In Figure-\ref{Figure:atomic-exchange-NCSL-100:armv8} we used a C++ benchmark that defines a simple structure type \texttt{S} that contains 5 32-bit \texttt{int} fields.
+In Figure-\ref{Figure:atomic-exchange-NCSL-100:armv8} we used a C++ benchmark, running on the ARMv8 system, that defines a simple structure type \texttt{S} that contains 5 32-bit \texttt{int} fields.
 The benchmark spawns $T$ concurrent threads, each of which loops, calling \texttt{std::atomic<S>::exchange()} to swap a local copy with a singleton global instance, followed by a non-critical section phase.
 We report the aggregate throughput rate, in completed exchange operations per second, at the end of a 10 second measurement interval, and we plot the median of 11 distinct runs in the figure.
-The number of threads is on the X-axis and aggregate throughput in the Y-axis.
+The number of threads $T$ is on the X-axis and aggregate throughput in the Y-axis.
 The C++ compiler and runtime implement \texttt{std::atomic} for such ``large'' objects by hashing the address of the instance into an array of pthread mutexes, and acquiring those as needed to implement the desired atomic action.
 Concurrent \texttt{exchange} operations on the same instance can thus result in contention on those underlying mutexes.
 We used the \texttt{LD\_PRELOAD} facility to interpose on the pthread locking operations, replacing them with the algorithms of interest.
+Interposition allows us to change the underlying mutex without changing the application binary, by simply changing the \texttt{LD\_PRELOAD} environment variable to reference various lock implementation libraries, which are loaded at process startup time.
+This allows for a fair comparision, but, like all pthreads implementations, precludes any compile-time optimizations that might otherwise be enabled at locking sites, between the application code and the locking algorithm.
 Any required lock context is collocated adjacent to the fields in the lock body.

 In the non-critical phase, threads invoke a local \emph{xoroshiro128plus}\cite{Vigna-xoroshiro-PRNG} pseudo-random number generator (PRNG) to generate an integer uniformly distributed in [0,100) and then advance that same PRNG that many steps.